KingSora/OverlayScrollbars/packages/overlayscrollbars-ngx/README.md

 The `ref` of the `OverlayScrollbarsComponent` will give you an object with which you can access the OverlayScrollbars `instance` and the root `element` of the component.
 The ref object has two properties:

-- `instance`: a function which returns the OverlayScrollbars instance.
+- `osInstance`: a function which returns the OverlayScrollbars instance.
-- `element`: a function which returns the root element.
+- `getElement`: a function which returns the root element.

 ## Directive